-The trend of rapid large load additions manifested over the past few years and is observed across the country, with regional variations in the speed and types of loads.
-While the RNA includes these large loads in the Base Case, there could be differences in the actual large loads that
+The trend of rapid large load additions has manifested over the past few years and is observed across the country, with regional variations in the speed and types of loads.
+While the RNA included these large loads in the Base Case, there could be differences in the actual large loads that ultimately interconnect to the system.